ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 ### Function Annotations (Parameters and Return)

-You can annotate function parameters and return types using the syntax introduced in PEP 484.
+You can annotate function parameters and return types using the syntax introduced in PEP 484:
-For example:

 ```python
 # example_1.py